Manuel Lujan Jr.: 1992–1993

-Other notable events of Lujan's term included frequent debates over the spotted owl, the construction of the Washington Commanders NFL Football Team stadium on federal property in Washington, D.C., and the increased regulation of Indian casinos.
+Other notable events of Lujan's term included frequent debates over the spotted owl, the construction of the Washington Commanders NFL football team stadium on federal property in Washington, D.C., and the increased regulation of Indian casinos.
 Lujan generally won praise for his handling of Indian affairs, an interest he had pursued earlier while in Congress.

-After leaving the Interior Department at the expiration of Bush's term, Lujan characterized his job as one of constant tensions.
+After leaving the Interior Department at the end of Bush's term, Lujan characterized his job as one of constant tensions.
 "No one is satisfied.
-If you do something that's pro-development, you get the environmental groups against you, and if you do something that's pro-environmental you get the industry groups after you," Lujan said in a May 9, 1993 Associated Press report.
-"What I tried to do—and I think I was successful in doing—was to bring a balance between the use of resources on public lands and environmental concerns."
+If you do something that's pro-development, you get the environmental groups against you, and if you do something that's pro-environmental you get the industry groups after you," Lujan said in a May 9, 1993, Associated Press report.
+"What I tried to do — and I think I was successful in doing — was to bring a balance between the use of resources on public lands and environmental concerns."

 Post-Washington days

 In the waning months of his term, Lujan was frequently named as a likely candidate for Governor of New Mexico in 1994.
-He moved quickly to squelch the rumors, saying he was "through running."
+He squelched the rumors, saying he was "through running."

 After leaving office, Lujan worked as a lobbyist and a public speaker.
 In 2004, he launched the Hispanic Alliance for Progress Institute, a conservative think-tank focusing on economic and "family values" issues from a Hispanic perspective.

 Lujan's tenure at the Interior Department has since been commemorated with an award in his honor.
-Each year, the department presents the "Manuel Lujan Jr. Champion Award" to employees who exhibit "outstanding work in carrying out the department's mission."
-In addition, the Department and its Bureau of Indian Affairs honored Lujan by dedicating the BIA's administrative building in Albuquerque with Lujan's name.
+Each year, the department presents the "Manuel Lujan Jr. Champion Award" to employees who exhibit "outstanding work in carrying out the department's mission".
+In addition, the department and its Bureau of Indian Affairs honored Lujan by dedicating the BIA's administrative building in Albuquerque with Lujan's name.

 Lujan's brother Edward (b.
-1931) served as the New Mexico Republican Party chairman for many years and was a major influence to the development of the National Hispanic Cultural Center.
-Michelle Lujan Grisham, a Democrat who served three terms in Congress representing New Mexico's 1st District, elected state's governor in November 2018 is not related.
+1931) was the New Mexico Republican Party chairman for many years and was a major influence in the development of the National Hispanic Cultural Center.

 Personal life

-Lujan died of heart failure on April 25, 2019 in Albuquerque, New Mexico.
+Lujan died of heart failure on April 25, 2019, in Albuquerque.